ixmon/console-client/README.md

 optionally, "fortune", and the imagemagick command line tools for generating image previews.

+To install as root, run the makefile with "make" and it will install to /usr/local/bin/ixmon

+To install as a non-root user, run "make" and copy off the resulting .ixmon.build to wherever you'd like.

 ### Configuration

 The php script installs to /usr/local/bin/ixmon by default, and configuration